 Regional Greenhouse Gas Initiative, Inc. (the "Corporation") is a non-profit, non-stock, corporation the exclusive purpose of which is to provide technical and scientific advisory services to the Participating States in the development and implementation of a multi-state cap and trade program, known as the Regional Greenhouse Gas Initiative ("RGGI") (or its successor) established, to reduce air pollutants that contribute to climate change, and to perform any other charitable or scientific function related to the reduction of greenhouse gas emissions or the increase in carbon sequestration on behalf of the Participating States.
-As of December 31, 2020 the Participating States included: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island and Vermont.
-Effective January 1, 2021, Virginia became a Participating State.
+As of December 31, 2021 the Participating States included: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont and Virginia.
 The Internal Revenue Service has determined that the Corporation is exempt from federal income tax pursuant to Section 501(c)(3) of the Internal Revenue Code ("IRC") and is not a private foundation pursuant to Section 509 (a) (1) of the IRC.
 Contributions to the Corporation are deductible pursuant to Section 170 of the IRC.